pestphp/website/source/docs/guides/symfony.md

 Now, in this guide, we are going to transform a Symfony test into a Pest test.

-A basic functionnal test in Symfony look like the following:
+A basic functional test in Symfony looks like the following:

 ```php
 <?php